gwastro/pycbc/docs/ahope/injections.rst

 Using this module requires a number of things

-* A configuration file (or files) containing the information needed to tell this module how to generate (or gather) the template banks (described below).
+* A configuration file (or files) containing the information needed to tell this module how to generate the injection files (described below).
 * An initialized instance of the ahope workflow class, containing the ConfigParser.
 * A list of science segments, which are only used to identify start and end times of the injection files.